 Note that this computer doesn't have to be the same computer as the PC which runs SketchUp and VR Sketch.
-It can be a Windows or Mac or Linux computer.
+It can be any Windows or Mac or Linux computer.

 Install SideQuest.
 Follow the steps 1 to 5 (step 6 is not required).

 Download VR Sketch for Quest.
 It is a file with the extension ".apk".

 With SideQuest running, drag and drop this apk file from your computer's folder to the SideQuest window (you may have to drop it precisely on the green dot in the top-left corner; it will say "Drop file(s) here!").
 To view the result, or if there are errors, click the colorful number "1" among the top-line icons.

 If everything worked correctly, then in VR, inside the Quest's home environment, you can go to the Library and pick the "Unknown sources" page.
 You should see "eu.baroquesoftware.VRSketch" there.

 In the Quest, run "eu.baroquesoftware.VRSketch" (in "Library", "Unknown sources").
 You are sent to the VR Sketch studio with a floating dialog box in the middle.
 A 6-digit number appears at the top of this dialog box.
 This is the unique identifier for your Quest.

 The Quest must generally be connected to the Internet via wireless.
 If it has got no connection, it should still be able to display cloud models that have already been downloaded before ("cached"), but nothing more.

 In the dialog box, pick one of the demo models to see it.
 You can come back later to this dialog box to choose another model (use the "cloud" icon, bottom-right in the tools).